Tallaneeraj/Portfolio/README.md

 - Design and maintain scalable and efficient data pipelines.
 - Implement DevOps practices to streamline software development and deployment processes.
 - Work with cloud technologies to build and manage robust, secure, and scalable applications.
+- Analyse data and build algorithms to build business insights.

 ### Learning Journey